{{ summaryHeading }}

 Formula Core:

-Here w and h are the repeated unit width and height, n is window count, Q is heat-flow rate, U is the whole-window U-value, DeltaT is the entered temperature difference, and F is the installation allowance factor.
-With 10 windows at 1.0 m by 1.2 m, total area is 12.0 m2.
-A proposed U-value of 1.6 W/m2K at 20 deg C gives 384 W before any allowance.
+Here A is total window area, n is count, w and h are repeated-unit width and height, U is the whole-window U-value, ΔT is the temperature difference, F is the installation allowance factor, and Q is heat-flow rate.
+With 10 windows at 1.0 m by 1.2 m, area is 12.0 m2.
+A proposed U-value of 1.6 W/m2K at a 20 deg C difference gives 384 W before any allowance.

-Heat-flow rateW or kWBtu/hShows the modeled conductive transfer at the entered condition.
+Heat-flow rateW or kWBtu/hShows instantaneous conductive transfer at the entered condition.

 Boundary Checks: